Sunrise at Gajipur Garbage Hills⠀

 His works have been displayed in a number of group shows since his early college days.
-Manveer is presently working as an Assistant Professor at his alma mater.
+Plasticvalla is presently working as an Assistant Professor at his alma mater.

-DM us to know more about Manveer Singh’s works and comment on this post to get an exclusive discount on the price of the artwork.
+DM us to know more about Plasticvalla’s works and comment on this post to get an exclusive discount on the price of the artwork.
 GAAF: On till 14th Feb, 2020.
 So hurry up!